This snack curator for Google is one of the most powerful people in food

 “It definitely took some time to get in,” says Goodson of Google.
 “There’s a lot of vetting.”
 The marketing materials he now sends to prospective clients are sure to mention Google, which remains his headline account.
 “It’s kind of a trendsetting organization,” says Goodson, whose rinds are now available at Cisco and Mailchimp.
 A former engineer himself, he’s aware of the influential power of a tech team.
 Google doesn’t share feedback with him, but he views the company’s high number of purchasing orders over the past six months as a good sign.

-Snack bar company This Bar Saves Lives found similar success with Google’s snack program.
+Snack bar company This Saves Lives found similar success with Google’s snack program.
 The company was founded by four actors (including Kristen Bell) and donates a packet of food to a malnourished child for every bar purchased.
 Flavors include wild blueberry and pistachio, and dark chocolate and cherry.
 PR manager Ash Castro describes how the company tracked down Google Mountain View’s elusive buyer and reached out.
 After some discussion about Google’s particular requirements, which included minimizing plastic packaging and food waste, the company launched a line of half-sized “mini bars” exclusive to Mountain View.

 The bars are no longer on offer at the Googleplex—Castro says that this is just due to its normal snack rotation cycle—but they are stocked in Google micro kitchens in Los Angeles, Austin, Atlanta, and beyond.
 The account has symbolic significance, she says: “It’s basically a seal of approval, because Google’s not going to carry anything that doesn’t taste good.
 And it has sparked a “ripple effect” in bringing in new business.